 - Arrange the aluminum flashing around the perimeter of the grill, between the grate and the sides of the grill.
 Place the lid of the grill on top of the flashing.
 Don’t worry, the flashing is strong enough to hold it up.

-- Replace the coals about once an hour, or as needed.
-Always wear protective gloves to remove the flashing during this process.
+Replace the coals about once an hour, or as needed, aiming to keep the grill below 300 F. Always wear protective gloves to remove the flashing during this process.

 Once your turkey is finished, enjoy its beautiful color and delicious taste!